wangyichen1064431086/workNote/NodeLearn.md

 - string <String> | <Buffer> | <TypedArray> | <DataView> | <ArrayBuffer> A value to calculate the length of
 - encoding <String> If string is a string, this is its encoding.
 Default: 'utf8'
 - Returns: <Integer> The number of bytes contained within string

+## 2. Modules

+### Accessing the main module

+When a file is run directly from Node.js, **require.main** is set to its module.
+That means that you can determine whether a file has been run directly by testing.That means that you can determine whether a file has been run directly by testing:

+	require.main === module

+For a file foo.js, this will be **true** if run via

+	node foo.js

+but **false** if run by

+	require('./foo').